ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Editor's note: Elaborate on how to encrypt the token from AS to RS, since there is a pre-established security context.

+# CWT Confirmation Metods

+This document defines a number of new CWT confirmation methods (see {{iana-cwt-confirmation-methods}}).
+The semantics of each confirmation method is defined below.

+## Ordered Chain of X.509 Certificates # {#ssec-cwt-conf-x5chain}

+The confirmation method "x5chain" specifies an ordered array of X.509 certificates {{RFC5280}}.
+The semantics of "x5chain" is like that of the "x5chain" COSE Header Parameter specified in {{RFC9360}}.

+## Unordered Bag of X.509 Certificates # {#ssec-cwt-conf-x5bag}

+The confirmation method "x5bag" specifies a bag of X.509 certificates {{RFC5280}}.
+The semantics of "x5bag" is like that of the "x5bag" COSE Header Parameter specified in {{RFC9360}}.

+## Hash of an X.509 Certificate # {#ssec-cwt-conf-x5t}

+The confirmation method "x5t" specifies the hash value of the end-entity X.509 certificate {{RFC5280}}.
+The semantics of "x5t" is like that of the "x5t" COSE Header Parameter specified in {{RFC9360}}.

+## URI Pointing to an Ordered Chain of X.509 Certificates # {#ssec-cwt-conf-x5u}

+The confirmation method "x5u" specifies the URI {{RFC3986}} of an ordered chain of X.509 certificates {{RFC5280}}.
+The semantics of "x5u" is like that of the "x5u" COSE Header Parameter specified in {{RFC9360}}.

+## Ordered Chain of C509 Certificates # {#ssec-cwt-conf-c5c}

+The confirmation method "c5c" specifies an ordered array of C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+The semantics of "c5c" is like that of the "c5c" COSE Header Parameter specified in {{I-D.ietf-cose-cbor-encoded-cert}}.

+## Unordered Bag of C509 Certificates # {#ssec-cwt-conf-c5b}

+The confirmation method "c5b" specifies a bag of C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+The semantics of "c5b" is like that of the "c5b" COSE Header Parameter specified in {{I-D.ietf-cose-cbor-encoded-cert}}.

+## Hash of a C509 Certificate # {#ssec-cwt-conf-c5t}

+The confirmation method "c5t" specifies the hash value of the end-entity C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
+The semantics of "c5t" is like that of the "c5t" COSE Header Parameter specified in {{I-D.ietf-cose-cbor-encoded-cert}}.

+## URI Pointing to an Ordered Chain of C509 Certificates # {#ssec-cwt-conf-c5u}

+The confirmation method "c5u" specifies the URI {{RFC3986}} of a COSE_C509 containing an ordered chain of C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+COSE_C509 is defined in {{I-D.ietf-cose-cbor-encoded-cert}}.
+The semantics of "c5u" is like that of the "c5u" COSE Header Parameter specified in {{I-D.ietf-cose-cbor-encoded-cert}}.

+## CWT Containing a COSE_Key # {#ssec-cwt-conf-kcwt}

+The confirmation method "kcwt" specifies a CBOR Web Token (CWT) {{RFC8392}} containing a COSE_Key {{RFC9053}} in a 'cnf' claim and possibly other claims.
+The semantics of "kcwt" is like that of the "kcwt" COSE Header Parameter specified in {{I-D.ietf-lake-edhoc}}.

+## CCS Containing a COSE_Key # {#ssec-cwt-conf-kccs}

+The confirmation method "kccs" specifies a CWT Claims Set (CCS) {{RFC8392}} containing a COSE_Key {{RFC9053}} in a 'cnf' claim and possibly other claims.
+The semantics of "kccs" is like that of the "kccs" COSE Header Parameter specified in {{I-D.ietf-lake-edhoc}}.

+# JWT Confirmation Metods

+This document defines a number of new JWT confirmation methods (see {{iana-jwt-confirmation-methods}}).
+The semantics of each confirmation method is defined below.

+## Ordered Chain of X.509 Certificates # {#ssec-jwt-conf-x5c}

+The confirmation method "x5c" specifies an ordered array of X.509 certificates {{RFC5280}}.
+The semantics of "x5c" is like that of the "x5c" JSON Web Signature and Encryption Header Parameter specified in {{RFC7515}}, with the following difference.
+The public key contained in the first certificate is the proof-of-possession key and does not have to correspond to a key used to digitally sign the JWS.

+## Unordered Bag of X.509 Certificates # {#ssec-jwt-conf-x5b}

+The confirmation method "x5b" specifies a bag of X.509 certificates {{RFC5280}}.
+The semantics of the "x5b" is like that of the "x5c" JWT confirmation method defined in {{ssec-jwt-conf-x5c}}, with the following differences.
+First, the set of certificates is unordered and may contain self-signed certificates.
+Second, the composition and processing of "x5b" are like for the "x5bag" COSE Header Parameter defined in {{RFC9360}}.

+## Hash of an X.509 Certificate # {#ssec-jwt-conf-x5t}

+The confirmation method "x5t" specifies the hash value of the end-entity X.509 certificate {{RFC5280}}.
+The semantics of "x5t" is like that of the "x5t" JSON Web Signature and Encryption Header Parameter specified in {{RFC7515}}.

+## URI Pointing to an Ordered Chain of X.509 Certificates # {#ssec-jwt-conf-x5u}

+The confirmation method "x5u" specifies the URI {{RFC3986}} of an ordered chain of X.509 certificates {{RFC5280}}.
+The semantics of "x5u" is like that of the "x5u" COSE Header Parameter specified in {{RFC9360}}, with the following difference.
+The public key contained in the first certificate is the proof-of-possession key and does not have to correspond to a key used to digitally sign the JWS.

+## Ordered Chain of C509 Certificates # {#ssec-jwt-conf-c5c}

+The confirmation method "c5c" specifies an ordered array of C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+The semantics of "c5c" is like that of the "x5c" JWT confirmation method defined in {{ssec-jwt-conf-x5c}}, with the following difference.
+Each string in the JSON array is a base64-encoded ({{Section 4 of RFC4648}} - not base64url-encoded) C509 certificate.

+## Unordered Bag of C509 Certificates # {#ssec-jwt-conf-c5b}

+The confirmation method "c5b" specifies a bag of C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+The semantics of "c5b" is like that of the "c5c" JWT confirmation method defined in {{ssec-jwt-conf-c5c}}, with the following differences.
+First, the set of certificates is unordered and may contain self-signed certificates.
+Second, the composition and processing of "c5b" is like for the "c5b" COSE Header Parameter defined in {{I-D.ietf-cose-cbor-encoded-cert}}.

+## Hash of a C09 Certificate # {#ssec-jwt-conf-c5t}

+The confirmation method "c5t" specifies the hash value of the end-entity C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
+The semantics of "c5t" is like that of the "x5t" JWT confirmation method defined in {{ssec-jwt-conf-x5t}}, with the following differences.
+First, the base64url-encoded SHA-1 thumbprint is computed over the C509 certificate.
+Second, the public key contained in the C509 certificate does not have to correspond to a key used to digitally sign the JWS.

+## URI Pointing to an Ordered Chain of C509 Certificates # {#ssec-jwt-conf-c5u}

+The confirmation method "c5u" specifies the URI {{RFC3986}} of COSE_C509 containing an ordered chain of C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+COSE_C509 is defined in {{I-D.ietf-cose-cbor-encoded-cert}}.
+The semantics of "c5u" is like that of the "x5u" JWT confirmation method defined in {{ssec-jwt-conf-x5u}}, with the following differences.
+First, the URI refers to a resource for the C509 certificate chain.
+Second, the public key contained in one of the C509 certificates and acting as proof-of-possession key does not have to correspond to a key used to digitally sign the JWS.

+## CWT Containing a COSE_Key # {#ssec-jwt-conf-kcwt}

+The confirmation method "kcwt" specifies a CBOR Web Token (CWT) {{RFC8392}} containing a COSE_Key {{RFC9053}} in a 'cnf' claim and possibly other claims.
+The format of "kcwt" is the base64url-encoded serialization of the CWT.

+## CCS Containing a COSE_Key # {#ssec-jwt-conf-kccs}

+The confirmation method "kccs" specifies a CWT Claims Set (CCS) {{RFC8392}} containing a COSE_Key {{RFC9053}} in a 'cnf' claim and possibly other claims.
+The format of "kcwt" is the base64url-encoded serialization of the CWT.

 # Security Considerations

 This document specifies a profile for the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}.
 Thus, the general security considerations from the ACE framework also apply to this profile.